 (a) to give written notice of non-compliance with the condition within a period stated in the condition; and

-(b) to repay the amount of the grant within a period stated in the condition.
+(b) to repay the whole or part of the amount of the grant within a period stated in the condition.

 (3) In the case of a joint application, each joint applicant is individually liable to comply with subsection (2)(a) and (b), but compliance by any one or more of the joint applicants is taken to be compliance by both or all of them.